szuke/xtuple-extensions/docs/TUTORIAL3.md

 **Verify** this by opening up the workspace and playing with the calorie count.
 As soon as you tab off of the calorie field, the name field should update itself.
 This is magically accomplished without any modifications to the Enyo layer.
 What's happening is that the view is always watching any changes to the model, and will re-render itself if it sees any changes.

-The tests-- _you **are** putting your business logic under test, aren't you?_ -- can be achieved by putting the following function in your data object:
+The tests-- _you **are** putting your business logic under test, aren't you?_ -- can be achieved by putting the following function in your data object in `/path/to/xtuple-extensions/source/icecream/test/ice_cream_flavor.js`:

 ```javascript
 beforeDeleteActions: [{it: "should update the description to and from LITE", action: function (data, done) {